 You want to know who your leads and customers are.
 Segmentation will help here.
 Without knowing who your potential customers are, you won’t know how to target them with a personalized experience.

 Similar to how you look at how long leads are in a sales pipeline, you’re going to look at your map to determine where potential hold-ups in the journey may lie.
 If there are too many unused channels that cause indecision right from the beginning, simplify your multichannel/omnichannel sales and marketing strategies.
-Same goes for after a purchase.
+The same thing happens after a purchase.
 If customers have a hard time contacting your agents, highlight why.

 The whole point of the customer journey map is to act as a visual guide for your business.
 Make sure you’re either taking advantage of CRM software, task management software, journey mapping software, or even drawing it out on a whiteboard to see each stage, channel, segment, and timeline.
 Humans are visual learners, which is why visual guides tend to be extremely effective.